k-m-li/biostat-276-2022-fall/README.md

-# biostat-276-2022-fall
+# Biostat 276: Bayesian Computation
-Repository for Biostat 276: Bayesian Computation
+Repository for B276: Bayesian Computation taken at UCLA in Fall 2022.